-- 17. You should select two identical disks/SSDs to form your RAID volume. - 18.
+- 17. You should select two identical hard disks/SSDs to form your RAID volume. - 18.
 If you have selected RAID0 (Stripe) then you can adjust the "Strip Size" to your requirements. - 19.
-If you have selected Recovery then you can adjust the Synchronization to "On Request" or "Continuous". - 20.
-Go to Create Volume and press <Enter>. - 21.
+Go to Create Volume and press <Enter>. - 20.
 The RAID volume will then be created and the RAID information will be displayed under Intel(R) Rapid Storage Technology (in the Advanced menu).